bcgov/design-system/components/textarea/README.md

 ## Behaviour

-1. Do not auto advance to next input field.
-This causes difficulties for users relying on keyboard controls.
+1. Do not automatically advance to next input field.
+This feature is not common and can cause difficulties for novice users and those who rely on keyboard controls.
+Read more about [prioritizing efficiency over expectations](https://www.nngroup.com/articles/efficiency-vs-expectations/)
 2. When in focus input field should outline with blue.
 3. Fields should have error controls such as not accepting more values than required, rejecting false values, and rejecting outlier values.